SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Experiments and results

 \section{Experiments and results}

-We evaluated our model on the Human3.6M\cite{2014Human3}, MPI-INF-3DHP\cite{2017Monocular} datasets and showed quantitative results.
-In addition, we also show qualitative results on the in-the-wild datasets MPII\cite{2014Human} and LSP\cite{2010Clustered}, where 3D ground truth data is not available.
+In this section, we conduct several experiments to evaluate our model on the Human3.6M\cite{2014Human3}, MPI-INF-3DHP\cite{2017Monocular} datasets and show quantitative results.
+In addition, we also show qualitative results on the in-the-wild datasets MPII\cite{2014Human} and Leeds Sports Pose(LSP)\cite{2010Clustered}, where 3D ground truth data is not available.